abhiraj-ku/Comment_service_project/README.md

 # 📝 Post & Comment API (Bonus Rich Text implementation Done)

-### Thank You Message

-Thank you team Cloudsek for giving me this opportunity i enjoyed and learned few things working on this project.
-I tried my best to follow the assignment documentation provided to me .

 A RESTful API built with Node.js, Express, and MongoDB to manage blog posts and comments.
 Supports features like:

 - CRUD operations for Posts and Comments